lhapp27/FewBodyToolkit.jl/docs/src/index.md

 ```

-Explicit examples showing this procedure for each of the modules can be found under [Examples](@ref) with fully runnable scripts in the /examples subfolder.
+Explicit examples showing this procedure for each of the modules can be found under the Examples page with fully runnable scripts in the `/examples` subfolder.

 ## Method and advanced options